akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 * `akka.stream.actor.ActorSubscriber` and `akka.stream.actor.ActorPublisher`
     - Use `GraphStage` instead.

+After being deprecated since 2.4.0, the following have been removed in Akka 2.6.

+* Secure cookie in Classic Akka Remoting

 After being deprecated since 2.2, the following have been removed in Akka 2.6.

 * `actorFor`